How to overcome a weight loss plateau

 When you’re on a weight loss journey, planning really is key.

-Refocus on your short-term goals and try not to let the plateau throw all the amazing progress you’ve made out the window.
+If you find yourself hitting a weight loss plateau, focus on your short-term goals.
+This might be eating under a certain number of kilojoules, restructuring your exercise routine, or simply drinking more water to help curb cravings.
 And remember, if you’re coming to the end of your weight loss journey, the pace of your weight loss could simply be slowing down.

 “It can be really difficult to stay motivated because you’re trying really hard to get where you want to go but sometimes our bodies just don’t shift weight the way we want them to,” explains Pennie.